 By some estimates, nearly 80% of opportunities are found through networking.
 Building a network of professional relationships is best started before you're seeking an opportunity, even from your first year, and will continue throughout Smith and as an alum.

-While it's not appropriate to ask a networking contact for a job or internship, by connecting with people in your field of interest you can:
+While it's not appropriate to ask a networking contact for a job, internship, or housing, by connecting with people in your field of interest you can:

 - Hear advice on getting started and advancing in a field

 - Learn about career-specific resources and get the names of others to talk to

 - Find out about opportunities before they're posted

 Informational interviews - one-on-one conversations with people whose careers interest you - are a great tool to start building both your career knowledge and your network.

 It works!
 You'll discover most people like talking about themselves and their career paths and offering advice to those starting out.

 Alumnae Association of Smith College - The online directory lists alums by career, employer, and location which students may access using their 99#.
 Includes a world-wide directory of Smith Clubs.